Fly free and happy and across forever And we’ll meet now and then when we wish In the midst of the one celebration That can never end. –Richard Bach

 Honoring the departed is important, not only for your loved one but also for your own grieving process.
 The process will be different depending on one’s religious or spiritual views, and so we offer here a glimpse into our BrightHaven way.
 For as we honor each of our residents in death, we are also celebrating their lives and our wonderful memories.
 The death of any being can be a profound lesson for us all.

 With each passing, we grow stronger in our belief that by allowing our residents to complete the journey, with dignity, on their terms, we honor them in a special way, and that extends to care of their body after the last breath has been taken.
-As discussed in the Tibetan Book of the Dead, and scientifically documented, we have learned that at least three days are needed for life energy to fully depart the body after physical death.
+Based on our research, we have learned that at least three days are needed for life energy to fully depart the body after physical death.
 These three days have become a special time at BrightHaven as we conduct our rituals of preparing the body, sharing memories and allowing visitations and viewings.
 There are many similarities in this process to that offered after the death of a human family member.

 For smaller animals, we begin by preparing a beautiful bed in a basket and laying the animal therein, adorned with a pretty coverlet much as any person lying in state would be presented.
 The animal is surrounded by his or her toys or stuffed animals as well as candles, flowers and greenery.
 A Buddhist prayer shawl completes the scene, along with any other mementos of the life lived.
 Friends, family and volunteers visit during this three-day period to pay their respects and bid the loved one farewell one last time.
 Prayers and spiritual blessings are also offered.